project-sthali/sthali-core/README.md

-# sthali-cli
+# sthali-core
-A CLI package for Sthali development
+A core package for Sthali development